wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 - You have your Microsoft account with access credentials.

-- You have your Microsoft Azure storage account with access credentials.
+- You have your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure storage account with access credentials.

-- Your Microsoft Azure subscription is enabled for the StorSimple Manager service.
-Your subscription should be purchased through the [Enterprise Agreement](http://azure.microsoft.com/pricing/enterprise-agreement/).
+- Your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure subscription is enabled for the StorSimple Manager service.
+Your subscription should be purchased through the [Enterprise <!-- deleted by customization Agreement](/pricing/enterprise-agreement/) --><!-- keep by customization: begin --> Agreement](http://azure.microsoft.com/pricing/enterprise-agreement/) <!-- keep by customization: end -->.

 - You have access to terminal emulation software such as PuTTY.